Book Book Your Stay

 Cedar Breaks National Monument

-The aspens surrounding Cedar Breaks turn against the red, orange, and cream amphitheater formations, creating one of the most dramatic color contrasts in the region.
-The monument road is typically still open in September and early October.
-Combine a fall color drive with an overlook stop and the Alpine Pond Trail for a full morning.
+The aspens surrounding Cedar Breaks turn against the red, orange, and cream amphitheater formations.
+Pair a fall color drive with an overlook stop and the Alpine Pond Trail for a full morning.

 Strawberry Point

-The drive to Strawberry Point passes through aspen forest, and the overlook itself offers sweeping views of the canyon country below with fall color in the foreground.
-It is a moderate outing that pairs well with a scenic drive day.
+The drive to Strawberry Point passes through aspen forest, and the overlook itself offers sweeping canyon views with fall color in the foreground.

 Photography Tips

 • Shoot early or late.
-The golden hour light (first and last hour of sun) turns aspen leaves luminous.
-Midday light flattens the color.
+Golden hour light makes aspen leaves glow.

 • Overcast days work too.
-Soft, cloudy light saturates fall colors and eliminates harsh shadows.
-Some of the best fall photos happen on overcast mornings.
+Soft light saturates fall colors and reduces harsh shadows.

 • Include lava rock.
-The dark volcanic basalt creates striking contrast against golden aspens — look for it along trails and at lake edges.
+The dark volcanic basalt makes a strong contrast against golden aspens.

 What Else to Do in Fall

-• Fishing — fall is one of the best fishing seasons.
-Cooler water temperatures activate trout, and brown trout become aggressive as spawning approaches.
+• Fishing - fall is one of the best fishing seasons.
 See our fishing guide.

-• ATV riding — the trail system stays open until snow closes it, and fall riding through golden aspens is a different experience from summer.
+• ATV riding - the trail system stays open until snow closes it.
 See our ATV guide.

-• Sandhill Crane migration — late September and early October bring Sandhill Cranes and other migratory species through the area.
+• Wildlife migration - Sandhill Cranes and other migratory species pass through the area.
 See our wildlife guide.

 • Stargazing - cooler, drier fall air often produces the clearest dark skies of the year.